learn-co-students/guided-module-one-project-assessment-nyc-web-career-042219/README.md

 ## Introduction

 This is a turn based fighting game with your favorite superheroes.
 Win 5 battle to finish this game.
-Please follow the Prerequisites and installing below to get the required tools to run this progarm.
+Please follow the Prerequisites and installing below to get the required tools to run this program.

 ## Getting Started